SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ```

-### Working with the Solace Disaster Recovery Solution
+### Working with Solace Disaster Recovery

 The [Solace Feature Guide]({{ site.links-docs-features }}){:target="_top"} section “Data Center Replication” contains a sub-section on “Application Implementation” which details items that need to be considered when working with Solace's Data Center Replication feature.
-This integration guide will show how the following items required to have a WebSphere Application Server successfully connect to a backup data center using the Solace Data Center Replication feature.
+This integration guide will show how the following items required to have a WebSphere Application Server successfully connect to a backup data center using Solace Data Center Replication.

 #### Configuring a Host List within the WebSphere Application Server